Project: | Summit Colliery |

 Providing a long-term sustainable solution to bring the Summit Colliery site back into commercial use.

-Bolsover Properties instructed Cawarden to reclaim the former colliery site suitable for commercial/industrial use whilst providing a long-term sustainable solution to protect botanical diversity and maintain the conservation status of Dingy Skipper butterflies.
+Bolsover Properties instructed Cawarden to reclaim the former colliery site for commercial and industrial use, while ensuring the protection of botanical diversity and the conservation status of Dingy Skipper butterflies in the long term.

-The care and attention to detail proved worthwhile.
-The translocated grasslands and hydro-seeded grasslands are thriving.
-Monitoring of the Dingy Skipper populations provided encouraging results from the outset and the 2016 monitoring indicated a minimum population size increase of 350% in the created habitats when compared to the baseline in the original habitats.
-Monitoring in 2018 of adult butterflies only, indicated that the increase in population size has been sustained.
+The effort put into taking care of the grasslands and paying attention to detail paid off.
+The grasslands that have been moved to a new location and those with hydro-seeded grass are flourishing.
+The monitoring of the Dingy Skipper butterfly population has shown promising results right from the start.
+In fact, the monitoring conducted in 2016 revealed that the minimum population size had increased by 350% in the created habitats when compared to the original ones.
+Moreover, the monitoring conducted in 2018 of adult butterflies showed that the population size increase had been maintained.

-The project has succeeded beyond expectations and has provided the population with a long-term future in the area.
-Numbers are such that expansion into new habitats – beyond the existing range – will likely occur in the future.
+The project exceeded expectations and provided the population with a long-term future in the area.

-The expertise provided by Butterfly Conservation and the willingness of the client, supported by Cawarden and the ecologist, enabled a sustainable long-term solution to be developed.
+Thanks to the expertise provided by Butterfly Conservation and the willingness of the client, supported by Cawarden and the ecologist, the team was able to develop a sustainable long-term solution.

 The scheme has received a commended award by The Chartered Institute of Ecology and Environmental Management (CIEEM), gold and silver International Green Apple Awards 2021 which led to Cawarden being crowned Green World Ambassadors 2022.